bitcap-co/bitcap-ipr/README.md

 ## Requirements
 A workstation/PC directly connected to main network or vlan

+> [!NOTE]
-> [!NOTE] For WhatsMiners on DHCP, need to be plugged in to same vlan/network as miner
+> For WhatsMiners on DHCP, need to be plugged in to same vlan/network as miner.

 ## Installation
 BitCapIPR is supported on Debian Linux (AMD64), Windows (X64), and MacOS (X64/ARM)